matteo-girardi/matteo-girardi.github.io/content/portfolio/spaace.md

 This application aims to create a new way of interaction for live performance of spatial composition and live electronics.

-Designed, developed, coded and built together with Jorge Madrid Portillo and Diego DiCarlo.
+Designed, developed, coded and built together with Jorge Madrid Portillo and [Diego DiCarlo](https://diegodicarlo.com/).

-Special Thanks to Francesco Grani and maestro Alvise Vidolin.
+Special thanks to Francesco Grani and maestro Alvise Vidolin.

 This project was realized as semester project for the MSc SMC2016 at Aalborg University (Spring 2016)